OBenner/data-engineering-interview-questions/hadoop.md

 [Table of Contents](#HADOOP)

-##  How Does A Namenode Handle The Failure Of The Data Nodes?
+##  How does a NameNode handle the failure of the Data Nodes?
 HDFS has master/slave architecture.
 An HDFS cluster consists of a single
     NameNode, a master server that manages the file system namespace and regulates access to files by clients.
     In addition, there are a number of DataNodes, usually one per node in the cluster, which manage storage attached to the nodes that they run on.
 The NameNode and DataNode are pieces of software designed to run on commodity machines.